To turn off the built-in password manager in your browser, make 1Password the default password manager:

 - Tap the Brave menu and choose Settings.

-- Tap Logins & Passwords.
+- Scroll down and tap Logins & Passwords.

 - Turn off Save Logins.